codacy-badger/traco.nodejs.webapi/README.md

 ## Finished

+ - [x] at member username or email change must check if it exists in contact table because of same update there.
  - [x] API for requesting groups with filter.
 Mximum return of 25 groups.
  - [x] register formular for contacts
  - [x] correction and finish of `/contact/notes` API-Command with apiDocs